 Precession does affect seasonal timing relative to Earth's closest/farthest points around the Sun.
 However, the modern calendar system ties itself to the seasons, and so, for example, the Northern Hemisphere winter will never occur in July.
 Today Earth’s North Stars are Polaris and Polaris Australis, but a couple of thousand years ago, they were Kochab and Pherkad.

 There’s also apsidal precession.
-Not only does Earth’s axis wobble, but Earth’s entire orbital ellipse also wobbles irregularly, primarily due to its interactions with Jupiter and Saturn.
+Not only does Earth wobble on its rotational axis, but Earth’s entire orbital ellipse – that is, the oval-shaped path Earth follows in its orbit around the Sun — also wobbles irregularly, primarily due to its interactions with Jupiter and Saturn.
 The cycle of apsidal precession spans about 112,000 years.
-Apsidal precession changes the orientation of Earth’s orbit relative to the elliptical plane.
+Apsidal precession changes the orientation of Earth’s orbit relative to the ecliptic plane.

 The combined effects of axial and apsidal precession result in an overall precession cycle spanning about 23,000 years on average.